Connect with others who understand.

 • Use a robot vacuum or a lightweight traditional vacuum.

 Assistive devices can be handy in the bathroom for using the toilet and bathing.
-One MySpondylitisTeam member wrote, “I have a higher toilet and it seems to help.”
+One MySpondylitisTeam member wrote, “I have a higher toilet, and it seems to help.”
 Another said, “I now have grab rails, an extra banister, a perching stool, frames around the toilets, and a higher toilet seat.”

 Cooking Tips

-Preparing meals ahead of time and refrigerating or freezing them will help save you time and energy throughout the week.
+Preparing meals ahead of time and refrigerating or freezing them will save you time and energy throughout the week.
 Another MySpondylitisTeam member wrote, “My hack is to always purchase and prepare more food than necessary.
 This way, I cook extra and then plan leftovers to have available for my most painful days.”

 Cleaning Tips